tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 Courtesy: On the Privacy Provisions of Bloom Filters in Lightweight Bitcoin Clients [7]

 In addition to Bloom filters, SPV clients rely on Merkle trees - a binary structure that has a list of all the hashes between the block (apex) and the transaction (leaf).
-With merkle trees, one only needs to check a small part of the block, called a merkle root, to prove that the transaction has been accepted in the network[8].
+With Merkle trees, one only needs to check a small part of the block, called a Merkle root, to prove that the transaction has been accepted in the network[8].

 ![merkle-tree.png](sources/merkle-tree.png)